birdandhike.com logo

 Rock Spring Loop Trail

-Trail sign just beyond the plaque (view N)
+Trail turns left at the boulder (view N)

 Rock Spring Loop Trail